47degrees/arrow-slides/src/main/arrow-meta.md

 - Error prone: same logic needs to be repeated N times with different models
 - No code reuse between CLI and IDE
-- Lower level API than Meta's low level apis
+- Very low level APIs
 - No documentation (for compiler or plugins)
 - No generalized testing strategy